 Massive winter storm brings frigid temps, icy weather and thousands of flight cancellations

-Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages and canceled holiday plans Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing about 60% of the U.S. population to some sort of winter weather advisory or warning.
+Tens of millions of Americans endured bone-chilling temperatures, blizzard conditions, power outages, flash flooding and canceled holiday plans Friday from a winter storm that forecasters said was nearly unprecedented in its scope, exposing about 60% of the U.S. population to some sort of winter weather advisory or warning.

+Near whiteout conditions were reported in Minnesota, Iowa, Wisconsin and Michigan, while flash flooding inundated communities across several Northeast states.

 So far at least 12 deaths related to the storm have been confirmed across the country.
-At least one person was killed in a multi-car pileup involving around 50 vehicles on the Ohio Turnpike, the state highway patrol said.
+At least four people were killed in a multi-car pileup involving around 50 vehicles which shut down the Ohio Turnpike, the state highway patrol said.

 More than 200 million people were under a winter weather advisory or warning on Friday, the National Weather Service said.
 The weather service's map "depicts one of the greatest extents of winter weather warnings and advisories ever," forecasters said.